jsenv/core/docs/building/readme.md

 This is a massive boost in performance but can be tricky to setup because you need to know how and when to invalidate browser cache.
 Jsenv allows you to use long term caching if you want because it computes a unique url for each file and update any reference to that url accordingly.

-As you can see in the previous section
+For instance, if you write this in an html file:

 ```html
 <link rel="icon" href="./favicon.ico" />
 ```

-Became
+After the build, it becomes:

 ```html
 <link rel="icon" href="assets/favicon-5340s4789a.ico" />